-“When shall I see Thee, Saviour, Light eternal, the joy and gladness of my heart?” cried the Virgin in her bitter grief.
+“When shall I see Thee, Savior, Light eternal, the joy and gladness of my heart?” cried the Virgin in her bitter grief.

 Their heart is curdled like milk; but my study has been in Thy law.

-Thy side was pierced, O Saviour, like the rock of flint in the wilderness; but Thou hast poured forth a stream of living water, for Thou art the Fount of Life.
+Thy side was pierced, O Savior, like the rock of flint in the wilderness; but Thou hast poured forth a stream of living water, for Thou art the Fount of Life.